lg/osrun/README.md

 - Enable auto-reconnect on noVNC and also use "Local Scaling" and "Show Dot when No Cursor".
 - You can inspect the container state using `docker exec -it <container-id> ash`.
 - You can enter the QEMU Monitor using `docker exec -it <container-id> socat tcp:127.0.0.1:55556 readline` or just `socat tcp:127.0.0.1:55556 readline` locally if you forwarded the port.
-- Consider `--temp-drive` for potentially faster runs (see caveats below).
 - When using `--forward-port` for a `127.0.0.1`-bound port on the VM, you can add a proxy in Windows like the following: `echo netsh interface portproxy add v4tov4 listenaddress=10.0.2.15 listenport=YOUR_PORT connectaddress=127.0.0.1 connectport=YOUR_PORT > c:\\port.bat & start /min c:\\port.bat & YOUR_ORIGINAL_COMMAND`

 ## Details